vosaul/status.im/source/research/ulc_in_details.md

 It's obvious that scaling due to server expansion inside the service is strictly limited.
 A prerequisite for the operation of ULC at large scales is an increase in the percentage of LES of servers relative to all Ethereum servers.

-At the moment there're 15000 nodes, if 30% of them will use LES server, more than 300.000 ULC users can be handled simultaneously.
+At the moment there are 15000 nodes.
+If 30% of them would use the LES server option, more than 300 000 ULC users could be handled simultaneously.

 ## Benchmarks
 Our beta test showed that ULC sync is ~10x times [faster than LES](https://youtu.be/Z6UUT1TqdTs?t=623)